Universal Newborn Hearing Screening (93.251)

 Applicant Eligibility

-Grants to States and one grant to an organization that will provide technical assistance to the States.
+Grants to states/territories and cooperative agreements to two organizations that will provide technical assistance.

 Beneficiary Eligibility